-FULL LIST OF Officer Survival - page 2 Videos
+Full list of Officer Survival - page 2 results

 Reality Training: Managing stress in the wake of an OIS–

 The use of deadly force is a traumatic experience for any law enforcement officer.
 In this installment of Reality Training, Dave Smith offers tips for managing emotional stress in the wake of an officer-involved shooting and reviews several actions that must be initiated immediately after a suspect has been shot.

 Reality Training: How do you handle a non-compliant subject?–

 Dave Smith reviews a fatal traffic stop out of New Jersey in order to remind officers of the importance of preparing for the possibility of non-compliance from a subject.

 Reality Training: Why communication is key in police pursuits–

 Dave Smith examines footage of multiple police pursuits that emphasize the importance of communication in order to maintain control during these unpredictable and dangerous situations.

 Reality Training: How cops can stay safe on the road–